alvinr/data-modeling/aerospike/inventory/README.md

 First, the ```event``` record is queried, then we programmatically check if there are sufficient tickets available.
 Just like in the last example, we atomically update the quantity and add to the list of purchased tickets.

-As we described in an earlier post, we have added a policy AS_POLICY_GEN_EQ, which ensures that the version number (or in Aerospike­speak, “Generation”) is that same version we read when we come to write the record.
+As we described in an earlier post, we have added a policy ```AS_POLICY_GEN_EQ```, which ensures that the version number (or in Aerospike­ speak, “Generation”) is that same version we read when we come to write the record.
 If the Generations are not the same, then an exception will be thrown, preventing the potential to overwrite an interleaved write, and thus, avoiding overselling the tickets.

 ## Reserve Stock
 Our initial requirements stated that we needed to "hold" or reserve the tickets during the booking process.
 Just like an airline booking, it would be a poor user experience to get to the end of the payment instructions, just to be told that your tickets have been sold to somebody else.
-Therefore, we need to include a list of reservationson the events record to keep track of these in­flight transactions:
+Therefore, we need to include a list of reservationson the events record to keep track of these in­-flight transactions:

 ```
 events: